Playing the Goat

 Amanda Simpson, who breeds the rare Skyrian horse in the hamlet of Molos, marvels at the care and attention that the families put into preserving their traditions.
 Some of the costumes smell of mothballs, she says, an odour that makes her think of the many generations of Skyrians who have worn these clothes.
 Watching them all stroll through the capital, says Simpson, “You’ll feel like you’ve walked back in time.”

 Skyros is part of the Sporades archipelago that runs along Greece’s eastern coast.
 It is accessible by ferry or plane, although the island doesn’t exactly encourage tourism and keeps hotel development in check.
-We recommend arriving Thursday, February 27 to enjoy the carnival festivities over the weekend and returning to Athens Tuesday, March 3.
 Prices are still reasonable at 127 euros for ATH-SKU-ATH through Aegean Air. aegeanair.com